-Regarding Fire Safety Inspections, fire and life safety features of the buildings follow all applicable standards and codes of the Kansas State Fire Marshal's Kansas Buildings Fire Safety Handbook, International Fire Codes and National Fire Protection Association (NFPA).
+Regarding Fire Safety Inspections, fire and life safety features of the buildings are in compliance with all applicable standards and codes of the Kansas State Fire Marshal's Kansas Buildings Fire Safety Handbook, International Fire Codes and National Fire Protection Association (NFPA).
 The Fire & Safety Office and the Kansas State Fire Marshal's Office conduct fire safety inspections of all University buildings.
 Some buildings may be inspected more frequently as deemed necessary.